New York City Traumatic Brain Injury Lawyers

 Assessing Responsibility – Investigating the Causes of an Accident

 It’s not uncommon for negligent employers, property owners, or car and truck drivers to deny responsibility for causing an accident.
-At The Orlow Firm, our attorneys consult experienced accident investigators, safety consultants, design engineers, and other professionals in exposing negligence and unsafe conditions that cause accidents.
+At The Orlow Firm, our personal injury attorneys consult experienced accident investigators, safety consultants, design engineers, and other professionals in exposing negligence and unsafe conditions that cause accidents.

 Although OSHA standards apply somewhat differently in New York than elsewhere, safety regulations determine everything from how scaffolding must be handled to what sorts of safety gear must be used to how work sites are to be secured.
 We expose safety violations and hold employers and property owners financially accountable for our client’s injuries.